optim-ally/origametry/docs/source/usage/showing.rst

     :width: 360
     :alt: Screenshot of a point and a line plotted using the "show" function

-You can also pass lines as `creases` to make them display as dashed lines in the plot.
-The `creases` parameter accepts a list of `Line` objects or a single `Line` or `None`, which means you can pass any result from the `fold` function without worrying about its type:
+You can also pass lines as :code:`creases` to make them display as dashed lines in the plot.
+The :code:`creases` parameter accepts a list of :code:`Line` objects or a single :code:`Line` or :code:`None`, which means you can pass any result from the :code:`fold` function without worrying about its type:

 .. code-block:: python